Members

 Michael Malone

-Michael is in the second year of his PhD in the Jamieson group, having started in October 2022.
+Michael is in the final year of his PhD in the Jamieson Group, having started in October 2022.
 He finished his undergraduate degree at the University of Glasgow in Chemistry with Medicinal Chemistry (MSci).

 As an undergraduate he completed his final year research project in the Miras group, working on the self-assembly of molybdenum selenoxide clusters.
 Michael also spent a year working in the Jamieson Lab as part of his integrated Master’s degree.
 His project focused on the solid phase synthesis of natural product Bottromycin A2 and it’s analogues.

-Michael’s project for his PhD currently involves developing potential small molecule antagonists for GPR84.
+Michael’s project for his PhD currently involves developing potential small molecule antagonists for GPR84, and developing on-resin chemistry for bifunctional peptidomimetics.

 Email: 2318883M@student.gla.ac.uk LinkedIn: Michael Malone